Mission

 floor plan

-Less carbon Village Generation 5 is set to reduce carbon footprint by ~30% compared to our generation 4 design going from 7kg co2/m2/year to 5kg co2/m2/year.
-This is to be achieved by lesser use of materials, biobased walls and a full solar roof.
+Less carbon Village Generation 5 has reduced carbon footprint by ~30% compared to our generation 4 design going from 7kg co2/m2/year to 4,6kg co2/m2/year.
+This is achieved by lesser use of materials, biobased walls and a full solar roof.

 Full Floor Plan Flexibility allow an entire floor to be remodeled from 8 to 1 room giving the flexibility to use the building for anything ranging from small space living to larger housing units or even open office space